facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

 This is something that took me a while to fully grasp because, in my experience, a lot of the software being built never really gets to production, at least not at a significant scale.
 Most software is built on assumptions that never get tested.
 When you do run software in production, the KISS mantra takes on a new dimension.
-It's not just about code anymore, it's a little bit about architecture and infra, but mostly about reducing the moving parts and understanding their failure modes.
+It's not just about code anymore, it's about reducing the moving parts and understanding their failure modes.
 It's about shipping stuff and making sure it works even while it breaks.

 ## Follow the money